gileck/book-reader-app/docs/theme-customization.md

 The theme customization system allows users to personalize their reading experience by adjusting colors, typography, and visual appearance. **All customizations are scoped to the book content within the Reader only** - they do not affect other parts of the application like the ThemeModal itself, navigation, or other UI components.

+All customizations work in both **Full Reading Mode** and **Focus Reading Mode**, providing a consistent experience across both modes.

 All customizations are managed through the **ThemeModal** component and are automatically saved to the user's preferences.

 ## Important: Scoped Theming